Interpreting Soil Phosphorus and Potassium Tests// here is the normal content // ?>

 The University of Delaware uses the Mehlich 3 soil test method for routine fertility testing.
 Soil test results for the macronutrients P, K, calcium (Ca), and magnesium (Mg) are reported as a Fertility Index Value (FIV).
 The University of Delaware uses four soil test categories to rate soils in terms of the likelihood of a profitable crop response to nutrient additions in fertilizers, animal manures, or other soil amendments (Table 1).

 |Soil Test Category||Soil Test Value (FIV)|

 General interpretations are assigned to each soil test category.
-Specific nutrient recommendations for Delaware crops (i.e., the actual amount of nutrient recommended in pounds per acre (lbs/a) as a function of soil test value) are provided in the University of Delaware Nutrient Management Handbook (Sims and Gartley, 1996).
+Specific nutrient recommendations for Delaware crops (i.e., the actual amount of nutrient recommended in pounds per acre (lbs/a) as a function of soil test value) are provided for agronomic, vegetables, and forage and hay crops.
 The general interpretations for each soil test category are: